 Breaking Down the Barriers

-Working to improve mental and physical health needs through education and training
+Working to improve and sustain mental and physical health awareness, education and training across the NHS workforce

 - People in England who have had mental health problems are five times as likely to be admitted to hospital as an emergency as those who have not.